- 1/2 cup milk

-- 2 tablespoons of a freshly squeezed orange juice
+- 1 tablespoon of a freshly squeezed orange juice

 - In a sauce pan over medium heat warm the milk.
 While the milk is warming, add the yeast and sugar to the stand mixer.
 After the milk has warmed up, add the milk to the yeast and sugar mixture and let that sit for 5 minutes until the yeast gets all foamy.

 - Turn the stand mixer on, and add in the rest of the ingredients.
-Softened butter, 2 eggs, and milk.
+Softened butter, egg, and milk.
 I usually let the stand mixer kneed the dough for a couple of minutes with the dough hook.
-Place the dough in a greased bowl, so that the dough doesn’t stick to the bowl.
-Let the dough rise for an hour or 2 in a warm room covered with a towel.
+Place the dough in a greased bowl, so that the dough doesn't stick to the bowl.
+Let the dough rise for an hour or 2 or overnight in a warm room covered with a towel.

 - Once the dough has risen, roll the dough out on a floured surface.
 Melt the butter in the microwave and spread evenly over the dough.
 Then take the orange marmalade and evenly spread that over the top of the dough.
 Sprinkle some sugar on top of the orange marmalade mixture.

 - Using your fingers, roll the dough up so that it looks like a really long log.
 Then cut the dough into about 1 to 2 inch circles and place them back in a 8 X 11 greased pan so that they can rise again.